 \subsubsection{Modality Balancing Factor}

 Let $\mathcal{A}_i^t$ denote the AUC for $i$-th modality at $t^{th}$ iteration.
 The learning speed, measured by the change in $AUC(\Delta \mathcal{A})$, can be represented as:

 where $\Delta A_i^t$ denotes the change in AUC for modality $i$ at iteration $t$.
-Based on the learning speed, we introduce a balancing factor $\mathcal{B}_i^t$, which assigns higher weights to modalities with lower AUC improvements to boost their training:
+Based on the magnitude of AUC variation ($| \Delta \mathcal{A}_k^t|$), we introduce a balancing factor $\mathcal{B}_i^t$, which assigns higher weights to modalities with lower AUC variation to modulate their gradient updates:

-where $\rho$ controls the strength of the balancing mechanism, and $M$ represents the total number of modalities.
+where $\rho$ is a fixed hyperparameter that controls the strength of the balancing mechanism and is defined prior to training, $\epsilon$ is a very small constant (e.g. $1e-8$) to avoid division by zero, and $M$ represents the total number of modalities.

-When modality $i$ underperforms (i.e., $\Delta \mathcal{A}_i^t$ is small), the ratio of the numerator to the denominator in Eq. \ref{balancing_factor} becomes larger, leading to a higher balancing factor $B_i^t$.
+When modality $i$ has smaller AUC-change magnitude (i.e., $|\Delta \mathcal{A}_i^t|$ is small), the ratio of the numerator to the denominator in Eq. \ref{balancing_factor} becomes larger because the numerator excludes the $i$-th modality AUC-change magnitude $|\Delta A_i^t|$, leading to a higher balancing factor $B_i^t$.
 This, in turn, increases the gradient modulation for the encoder of modality $i$.
-Conversely, modalities with higher AUC improvements receive lower balancing factors.
-We use this balancing factor into Eq. \ref{update} to modulate modality-specific encoder as follows:
+Conversely, modalities with higher AUC-change magnitude receive lower balancing factors.
+We use this balancing factor into Eq. \ref{update} to modulate the modality-specific encoder as follows: